The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/devonte-duncan.md

     ```
     This above code will log:
         "outer"
-        "undefined"
+        "inner"
         "outer"

     This is logged because the string variable `a` is declared both in the global
     scope as well as in the local scope of the `testScope` function.
 The value of `a`
     that gets logged on lines 24 and 26 is "outer" because that's the onlt value of `a`
     that it has access to.
-Meanwhile "undefined" is logged because the function `testScope`
+Meanwhile "inner" is logged because the function `testScope`
-    is referenced, however there is no return value within it, thus "undefined" is logged.
+    is referenced, however the only value of 'a' it has access to is the one within the function,
+    thus "inner" is logged.

 **3. What will the following code log?
 Why?**
     ```javascript